 - Resident Students (you live on campus): $225 per academic year

 - Off-Campus Students (24-hour parking) (you live off-campus but park your car on campus): $425 per academic year

-Parking for all students is always in student designated parking only.
-The parking decal must be permanently placed on the lower left (driver's) side of the front windshield.
+Students must park in student-designated parking at all times.
+The parking decal must be permanently placed on the front windshield's lower left (driver's) side.

 Public Safety must be notified when a replacement vehicle is brought to campus.
 A temporary pass will be provided, at no cost, for the duration that the vehicle is on campus.

 Temporary Permits/Other Permits

-Temporary parking passes may be issued in extreme emergency situations, but only for a short period of time.
-Passes are issued at the Public Safety office, Fieldhouse 104.
+Temporary parking passes may be issued in emergencies, but only for a short period of time.
+Passes are issued at the Public Safety office, lower level of The Jo.
 A valid vehicle registration and current ID card must be furnished when applying for the pass, which will be issued at the discretion of Public Safety.
 A fee will apply based on the number of days and will be billed to the student’s account.
-The maximum fee would be equivalent to $12 per week.
+The maximum fee would be equivalent to $12.50 per week.

 First- and second-year students are not allowed to have vehicles on campus as part of our regular practices.

 Requests for exceptions vary greatly and can be submitted in two ways.
 Choose one request form below - Medical or Non-Medical.
 Please do not apply in both areas!

 - For requests pertaining to physical or mental health please contact the Office of Accessibility Services, or

 - By filling out this form for an exception review by the college.